dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 There is no profound reason to prefer the former—it's just shorter and we want to be consistent.

-The "within your own package's 'lib' directory" part is important.
-Libraries inside "lib" can import other libraries inside "lib" (or in subdirectories of it).
-Libraries outside of "lib" can use relative imports to reach other libraries outside of "lib".
-For example, you may have a test utility library under "test" that other libraries in "test" import.
+The "within your own package's `lib` directory" part is important.
+Libraries inside `lib` can import other libraries inside `lib` (or in subdirectories of it).
+Libraries outside of `lib` can use relative imports to reach other libraries outside of `lib`.
+For example, you may have a test utility library under `test` that other libraries in `test` import.

 But you can't "cross the streams".
-A library outside of "lib" should never use a relative import to reach a library under "lib", or vice versa.
+A library outside of `lib` should never use a relative import to reach a library under `lib`, or vice versa.
 Doing so will break Dart's ability to correctly tell if two library URIs refer to the same library.
-The two rules two remember this are:
+Follow these two rules:

-* An import path should never contain "/lib/".
+* An import path should never contain `/lib/`.
-* A library under "lib" should never use "../" to escape the "lib" directory.
+* A library under `lib` should never use `../` to escape the `lib` directory.

 ## Strings